How to Store Wine in a Wine Refrigerator

-Storing varied wines in a single refrigerator: If you plan to use a single-wine refrigerator for your various red and white wines, a temperature of 54 degrees Fahrenheit is best.
+If you plan to use a single-zone refrigerator for your various red and white wines, a temperature of 54 degrees Fahrenheit is best.
 Although each version has a more ideal temperature setting, 54 degrees Fahrenheit will not adversely affect the wine and will slow down the aging process.

 Dual-zone wine refrigerators can store two types of wine at two different temperatures.
 Set one compartment at a temperature between 50 and 65 degrees Fahrenheit for red wine and set the other between 45 and 50 degrees Fahrenheit for white wine.
 Store red wines for up to ten years and white wines for up to three years.

 Fluctuation in temperature in your wine cooler can cause premature aging in the wine.
 A sudden increase in the temperature of the refrigerator can force the wine through the cork, while a sudden decrease can force air into the bottle.

 Replace the cork tightly and put it back into your wine refrigerator.
 The wine refrigerator can preserve the wine up to five days.
 Opened bottles of red wine do not need to be refrigerated but should be consumed within two days.

 Ensure that the doors and drawers of the refrigerator are closed and airtight.
 If not, the temperature in the refrigerator will be higher than what is ideal for your wines.

 Always store corked wine bottles on their sides to keep the corks moist.
 The wine racks in wine refrigerators are designed to store wine bottles on their sides.
 If the bottles are left standing, the corks will dry out and let air in, spoiling the wine.